Dawid Kownacki: Sampdoria

 On 11 July 2017, Kownacki signed a five-year contract with Italian side Sampdoria.

 In November, he scored a brace and assisted another goal in Sampdoria's 4–1 Coppa Italia win against Delfino Pescara in the fourth round.

-Fortuna Düsseldorf
+Fortuna Düsseldorf and loan to Lech Poznań

 On 31 January 2019, Kownacki joined to German Bundesliga club Fortuna Düsseldorf on loan with an option to buy.
 On 30 June 2019, he rejoined Fortuna on another loan with an obligation to buy, which was fulfilled in January 2020.

-Loan to Lech

-On 2 February 2022, Kownacki returned to his maiden club Lech Poznań on a straight loan until the end of the season.
+On 2 February 2022, Kownacki returned to Lech Poznań on loan until the end of the season.

+Werder Bremen

+On 22 May 2023, Bundesliga club Werder Bremen announced the signing of Kownacki on a free transfer from Fortuna for the 2023–24 season.

+He re-joined former club Fortuna Düsseldorf of the 2.
+Bundesliga for the 2024–25 season.
+Düsseldorf secured an option to sign him permanently.

+On 21 July 2025, Kownacki returned to 2.
+Bundesliga on another loan, joining Hertha BSC.

 International career

-Kownacki represented Poland at under-16, under-17, under-19 and under-21 level, winning 46 caps and scoring 31 goals.
-He received his first call-up to the senior Poland squad for matches against Georgia and Greece in June 2015.
+Kownacki represented Poland at various youth levels ranging from U16 until U21, earning 46 appearances and scoring 31 goals.
+He received his first call-up to the senior squad for matches against Georgia and Greece in June 2015.
+On 23 March 2018, Kownacki debuted in a friendly match against Nigeria, playing 72 minutes.

-In May 2018, he was named in Poland's preliminary 35-man squad and subsequently final 23-man for the 2018 World Cup in Russia.
+Kownacki was named in Poland's 23-man squad for the 2018 FIFA World Cup in Russia, and was considered back-up to Robert Lewandowski.